Riddhi-github26/localrepo/README .md

-# THis is a firest local repo
+# THis is a first local repo